craigargh/cfg-python/more_depth/logic_and_if_statements.md

 #### Let's Cover Greater, Less and Their Variants at the Same Time

 Our tour of comparators is realy picking up pace.
-We're looping back on ourselves and covering the `greater than or equal to` operator and its close siblings.
+We're looping back on ourselves and covering the `greater than or equal to` comparator and its close siblings.

 The `greater than or equal to` comparator has a twin.
 Their parents named it `less than or equal to` and it looks like `<=`.
 Like all other comparators it compares two values.
 In this case is checks whether the value on the left is smaller than or the same as the one on the right.